jdcrensh/weblinkjs/README.md

-One potentially common scenario where this would be problematic occurs when one user (Bob) opens a record's detail page, then a few moments later, the same user (or some other, doesn't matter) makes some field update that would result in the value differing from the value it was the moment before the page was initially loaded by Bob.
-In this scenario, if Bob then clicks a javascript button using merge fields, the data he'd be using will now be out-of-date.
+One potentially common scenario where this would be problematic occurs when one user (Bob) opens a record's detail page, then a few moments later, the same user (or some other, doesn't matter) makes some field update that would result in the value differing from the value it was the moment the page was loaded by Bob.
+In this scenario, if Bob then clicks a javascript button coded with merge fields, the data he'd be using will now be out-of-date.

-A solution to the above scenario is to only pass the record's Id, and use Ajax to query the record every time the button is clicked (using Salesforce's `connection.js` or [`jsforce`](https://jsforce.github.io) via CDN).
+A solution to the above scenario is to pass only the record's Id and the user's session Id, then within the module, use Ajax to query the record every time the button is clicked (using Salesforce's `connection.js` or [`jsforce`](https://jsforce.github.io)).
 Note that this has a downside of its own, which is that it counts against the limit of API calls your org can make in a single day.